gerhart01/LiveCloudKd/README.md

  WriteInterfaceWinHv - uses Hyper-V hypercall for writing to guest OS memory.
  WriteInterfaceHvmmDrvInternal - write data directly to kernel memory.
 Faster, than WriteInterfaceWinHv, but uses undocumented structures).
 The default writing method is WriteInterfaceHvmmDrvInternal.
 ```
-Also  ReadInterfaceLocal - read data from local operation system (not Hyper-V) is available
+Also ReadInterfaceLocal interface for readomg data from local operation system is available

 LiveCloudKd was tested on
 ```